 College and Career Counseling

-JDS's Voyager Program and College Counseling staff are Bridget Stein and Jeff Joust.
-They provide group and individualized high school planning to ensure students meet graduation requirements and complete coursework necessary for future goals.
+JDS's Voyager Dual Enrollment Program and College Counseling department provide group and individualized high school planning to ensure students meet graduation requirements and complete coursework necessary for future goals.
 JDS aims to provide students with information about admission requirements, scholarship opportunities, and applications for any post-secondary education institution.

 The purpose of Jackson Day School's dress code is to guide students and parents as to appropriate attire for school and at any school function.
 The dress code is the primary means of helping students learn a skill required for success in getting and keeping employment linked to attire.
 As adults, we know that there is a difference between dressing for our jobs and dressing for recreation, and therefore having students practice this distinction while at JDS is a way to promote long-term success.